At its meeting on Monday, the Narragansett Town Council voted on and took testimony on the following agenda items.

 The only request from councilors was for the architecture of the building to be a bit friendlier, to fit in with the coastal aspect of Galilee.

 - The council also approved $108,000 for four new Ford Crown Victoria police cruisers using a purchasing agreement.

 According to Hoxsie, Ford is discontinuing the Crown Victorias used by the department starting with the 2013 model year, and as a result each car was discounted several thousand dollars.
-Hoxsie said the cars will replace one totaled car and three others with high mileage.
+Hoxsie said the cars will replace and three others with high mileage.
 The purchase is covered by the FY 2012 budget.

 - The council approved upping permit fees for peddlers, solicitors and itinerant vendors to $50 from $25, the maximum allowed by state law.
 The measure passed by a 5-0 vote.

 - The council approved minor increases in the minimum wages for certain summer employees by a 5-0 vote.
 The council also approved an interim shifting of the employee parking lot to a portion of the West Lot of the town beach, due to work at Canonchet.